Connie Maxwell Children's Home: History

 To meet the increasingly complex problems of children and their families, Connie Maxwell Children's Home has continued to develop new programs with individualized services to support and strengthen family ties and to encourage family unity.
 Dr. Ed Johnson was the first African American social worker employed by Connie Maxwell Children's Home.
 Dr. Johnson, who also continued to serve his congregation at Morris Chapel Baptist Church in Greenwood, came to Connie Maxwell in 1972 and served for twenty years.
 Ed was instrumental in the collaborative efforts between Connie Maxwell, South Carolina Baptists and the Baptist Educational and Missionary Convention in meeting the needs of all families.
 Johnson served from 1991-1996 as President of the Educational and Missionary Convention of South Carolina.
 Under the leadership of Dr. Heyward Prince, who began his time as president in 1977, Connie Maxwell added crisis homes in Florence and Greenwood to provide warm and compassionate care for children in need of immediate help—abandoned or abused children, runaways, or children whose families have suddenly broken apart.
 A satellite campus in Greenville was established for those children needing intensive community experiences.
 In Summerville, a Connie Maxwell social worker was placed to provide counseling services to families in the Lowcountry, and another Connie Maxwell social worker was assigned to help low-income families devastated by Hurricane Hugo during that terrible time.
 Dr. Joe Weber served a brief period as president after Dr. Prince.

-The home base for Connie Maxwell's statewide work continues to be the main campus in Greenwood where 96 children in grades one through twelve live in a family-style setting of cottages.
+The home base for Connie Maxwell's statewide work continues to be the main campus in Greenwood where 96 children in grades one through twelve live on a 120-acre campus in a family-style setting of cottage, surrounding a church.
 The children attend public schools and are encouraged to participate in extra-curricular school activities.
 Another 8 children are in the emergency shelter in Greenwood, and a total of 34 more are at the four satellite campuses around the state.